cston/csharplang/proposals/collection-expressions-ienumerable-add.md

 The following are several proposed alternatives to address the breaking change.

 ## Background
-Collection types that implement `IEnumerable` or `IEnumerable<T>` and that are populated with an accessible constructor and one or more `Add` methods are sometimes referred to informally as *collection initializer types* because the API used to create collection instances for such types is the API use for *collection initializer expressions*.
+This issue affects certain target types that implement `IEnumerable` and that are populated with `Add` method calls.
+We sometimes refer to these types informally as *collection initializer types* because the API is also used by *collection initializer expressions*.

 The spec requirements for collection expressions that target such types are split between the binding necessary for *conversion* and the binding for *construction*.